 - Take a walk on the High Line

-One of Manhattan's most fascinating walks is along the High Line city line.
-Ever since it opened to pedestrians in 2009, this former railway line connecting the Hudson Yards and north Chelsea has become a popular destination for nature lovers in New York.
+One of the most exciting walks in Manhattan is along the High Line.
+Since it opened to pedestrians in 2009, this former rail link connecting the Hudson Yards and north Chelsea has become a popular getaway for New York City nature lovers.
 The High Line is almost 3 km long.
-This road is especially beautiful in the warmer months; and throughout the year, it is decorated with many fabulous art installations.
+This road is especially beautiful during the warmer months; and throughout the year it is adorned with many fabulous art installations.

 If you travel by metro, High Line is just a few minutes walk from the station on 14th Street.

 - Relax on the elevation of The Elevated Acre

 After taking a selfie with a bull on Wall Street, walk along 55th Water Street on the East River.
 Here you will find an elevator that takes you to the well-guarded garden known as The Elevated Acre.
 In addition to stunning views of the East River and Brooklyn Bridge, this relatively unknown green area also has an amphitheater.
 Although Wall Street is within walking distance, many people who work in the Financial District are unaware of this fabulous park.

 Other interesting materials on ForumDaily New York:

 - 10 unusual places in New York that you do not expect to see in the concrete jungle